Center for Integrated Nanotechnologies

 The Center for Integrated Nanotechnologies (CINT), an Office of Science National User Facility

-It's a really exciting time for nanomaterials research because there's a high demand for new materials at the national level - particularly in clean energy.
+It's a really exciting time for nanomaterials research because there's a high demand for new materials at the national level.
 The Center for Integrated Nanotechnologies, an Office of Science National User Facility, offers opportunities for students and researchers at its two New Mexico facilities, Sandia and Los Alamos National Laboratories.
 To get access to CINT, students and researchers simply need to write a 2-3 page innovative nanoscience proposal.
 Once accepted, they can access all of the capabilities at CINT for free.

 2023 MRS Spring Meeting Symp.
 EL02 - Material Innovation Toward Stable Halide Perovskite Electronics